jo-quin/CV/README.md

 #### Team-player

 While working in retail I was always working within teams to achieve stock control and distribution goals.
 Communication between the different departments and stores was crucial communicating daily via email or phone.
 At Makers Academy I participated in many different team projects where we used an agile development approach that involved daily stands ups and retrospectives, pair-programming and Mob programming.
+This approach allowed every member of the team to know how the project was progressing effectively towards our set goals and to share and solve with the rest of the team any issues as soon as they appeared.

 ## Education